-Founder Friday: Finding the Silver Bullet—Founders Sophie Kahn and Bouchra Ezzahraoui Discuss Jumping In to Form Their Fine Jewelry Brand, AUrate New York
+Founder Friday: Sophie Kahn and Bouchra Ezzahraoui Discuss Their Brand, AUrate New York

 As a #ByWomenForWomen company, we love celebrating brands that are led by fellow female founders.
 Our new series, Founder Friday, is a chance to get to know some of these standout women, including our very own Heidi Zak!

 From the moment you meet Sophie Kahn and Bouchra Ezzahraoui, you know these two are a force to be reckoned with.
 Both give off serious boss babe vibes and when posed with the question, “What advice would you give your younger self?” both responded with a resounding “Don’t worry, just do it” attitude.
 It’s this confidence and willingness to dive right in that led them to jointly found their fine jewelry company, AUrate New York.
 We reached out to Sophie and Bouchra to see what inspires them on their toughest days, what advice they’d give fellow female entrepreneurs, and how rewarding it felt pursuing their dreams of delivering beautiful, affordable, modern jewelry.

 Why did you start your company?

 BE: We just did not understand why modern fine jewelry was so inaccessible, intimidating and uninspiring.
 AUrate was born to address all of this.